The Japanese Yen: The Third Most Traded Currency

 Value and exchange rates of the Japanese yen

-After the devaluation of silver in 1873 the yen devalued against the US and Canadian dollars because they followed the gold standard.
-By 1897 the Japanese yen valued at around USD0.50, and because it adopted the gold standard in the same year, the value of the yen froze at USD0.50.
+After the devaluation of silver in 1873 the yen devalued against the US and Canadian dollar units because they followed the gold standard.
+By 1897 the Japanese yen valued at around USD0.50, and by adopting the gold standard in the same year value of the yen froze at USD0.50.
 The exchange rate remained the same until Japan withdrew from the gold standard in 1931.
-By 1932 the value of the yen fell to USD0.30, and by 1933 it dropped to USD0.20.
+By 1932 value of the yen fell to USD0.30, and by 1933 it dropped to USD0.20.
 Its value remained steady until World War II began, and by December 1941 it traded at USD0.23.

-During the 1970s business people in Japan as well as the country’s government were worried about competition in the import and export markets and the rise of the yen’s value.
-They were concerned that this would make Japanese products less competitive, so the Japanese government continued intervening in forex markets even after the yen adopted the floating system in 1973.
+The 1970s saw business people in Japan as well as the country’s government concerned about the rise of the yen’s value.
+This, they figured, would make Japanese products less competitive and would have an adverse effect on the country’s industrial base, which, then, would hamper exports.
+The Japanese government, as a result, continued intervening in forex markets even after the yen adopted the floating system in 1973.

-The yen did climb in value until the beginning of the oil crises in 1973.
-From an average of around 271 yen per US dollar in 1973, its value dropped between 290 yen and 300 yen from 1974 to 1976.
+The yen climbed in value until the onset of the oil crises in 1973.
+From an average of around 271 yen per US dollar in 1973, its value dropped to in between 290 yen and 300 yen from 1974 to 1976.
 A trade surplus re-emergence got it to trade at 211 yen per US dollar in 1978.
-Another oil shock in 1979 dropped the value again, and in 1980 saw the US dollar trade at 227 yen.
+Another oil shock in 1979 got the yen to drop in value again, and in 1980 saw the US dollar trade at 227 yen.

-The yen did not rise in value in the early part of the 1980s, and its average value against the US dollar dropped from 221 yen in 1981 to 239 yen in 1985.
+The yen did not see any improvement in the early part of the 1980s, and its average value against the US dollar dropped from 221 yen in 1981 to 239 yen in 1985.

-However, the 1985 Plaza Accord led to a change in fortunes for the yen.
-By 1988, it peaked to ¥128 against the US dollar.
+Signing of the Plaza Accord in 1985 led to a change in fortunes for the yen.
+By 1988, it got to a peak of ¥128 against the US dollar.
 It dropped in value slightly in 1989 and 1990, but got to a new high of ¥123 against the US dollar in December 1992.
-By April 1995, it hit a new peak of less than ¥80 per US dollar, at which point Japan’s economy was almost the size as the US economy.
+By April 1995, it hit a new peak of less than ¥80 per US dollar, at which point Japan’s economy was temporarily almost the size as America’s.

-But the Japanese asset price bubble caused the yen to decline in value, and continued in a downward trend even after.
+The Japanese asset price bubble saw the yen decline in value, and it continued a downward trend even after.
 In February 2002, it traded at ¥134 to the US dollar.
 A 2007 estimate by The Economist said the yen was 40% undervalued against the euro, and 15% undervalued against the US dollar.

-The global economic crisis that began in 2008 actually caused the yen to gain ground against most other major currencies.
+The global economic crisis that began in 2008 saw a reversal in the yen’s depreciation trend, and the yen then gained ground against most other major currencies.
 From November 2008 to April 2013, the US dollar valued at less than 100 yen, and one US dollar traded at over 100 yen again only in May 2013.
 By September 2015, the US dollar traded at 120.13 yen.